Danwei: Disintegration

-The danwei system as a failed means of economic recovery
+As a failed means of economic recovery

 Between 1962 and 1965, during the Mao era, Beijing's leaders adopted emergency measures after the Great Leap Forward resulted in mass starvation and agricultural downturn.
 More than 20 million people who had settled in urban areas were forced back to the countryside to work when urban food and consumer goods were strictly rationed in the socially-controlled danweis.
 The CCP then put into place policies that "had the effect of freezing people into their current work units."
 This often meant that many workers had little or no knowledge of what was going on outside of their unit and there was close to no mobility between units or residences.
 The danwei unit system in tandem with strict residence registration requirements, namely the Hukou system, prevented migration from rural areas to urban ones, essentially dividing China into two tiers: a privileged urban society and an exploited rural society.